Arman97z/artbom/README.md

 - Test across different browsers for compatibility
 - Fix potential bugs and refine UI elements
 - Deploy the final version on a server or **GitHub Pages**
+  ## Acknowledgements

+## Acknowledgements
+- Special thanks to [Ali Iranmanesh](https://github.com/Aliiranmanesh) for contributions and support.